 A self-declaration ensuring compliance with FCRA rules, confirming that foreign funds will be utilized only for approved activities.

 FCRA registration is a crucial legal requirement for NGOs and charitable organizations seeking foreign funding.
-Here’s a clear step-by-step process to help you understand how to register:
+Follow these steps to complete the process:

 Visit the official FCRA website and register your organization by creating an account.
 You'll need basic details like organization name, email, and mobile number.